krishs505/MCChess/README.md

 # MCChess

-**MCChess** is a Minecraft Bukkit plugin that brings the game of chess into the Minecraft world.
+**MCChess** is a Minecraft Spigot plugin that brings the game of chess into the Minecraft world.
 Players can enjoy full-featured chess matches on an 8×8 board rendered with in-game blocks and interact with it using simple in-game actions and commands.

 ---